openplanet-nl/nadeoapi-docs/docs/oauth/reference/favorites/favorites.md

   path:
     - name: length
       type: integer
-      description: The number of maps to retrieve (10 by default, 100 is the maximum)
+      description: The number of maps to retrieve
-      required: false
+      default: 10
+      max: 100
     - name: offset
       type: integer
       description: The number of maps to skip
-      required: false
+      default: 0
 ---

 Retrieves the player's favorite maps.